 For Spouses Living Abroad

-Once the State Department’s National Visa Center (NVC) has finished reviewing all of your green card application materials, your file is transferred to the U.S. consulate that processes green card applications in the foreign spouse’s home country.
+Once the State Department’s National Visa Center (NVC) has finished reviewing all of your green card application materials, your file is transferred to the U.S. Embassy or consulate that processes green card applications in the foreign spouse’s home country.
 The consulate will then issue an appointment notice informing the foreign spouse that they alone must attend an interview at a certain time, date, and location.
-The sponsoring spouse does not attend this interview.
+NOTE: The sponsoring spouse does not attend this interview.